Design and Application of an Optimum Backup Roll Contour

 Finite Element Analysis (FEA) in roll design

-• Simulate stress distributions within the roll body
+• Analyse the stress distribution in the roll body

-• Analyze the impact of thermal gradients on roll shape
+• Evaluate the effect of thermal gradients on roll shape

 Machine learning algorithms in contour prediction